Battle of Lissa (1811): Aftermath

 Casualties of the action were heavy on both sides.
 The British ships suffered 190 killed or wounded in the battle and a number lost afterwards in the fire aboard Corona.
 Captains Hoste and Hornby were both badly wounded and the entire British squadron was in need of urgent repair before resuming the campaign.
 In the French and Italian squadron the situation was even worse, although precise losses are not known.
 At least 150 had been killed aboard Favorite either in the action or the wreck, and the 200 survivors of her crew and passengers were all made prisoner.
-Bellona had suffered at least 70 casualties and Corona's losses were also severe.
+Bellona had suffered at least 70 casualties and Coronas losses were also severe.
 Among the ships that escaped less is known of their casualties, but all required repair and reinforcement before the campaign could resume.
 Total French and Italian losses are estimated at no less than 700.
 Losses among the officers of the combined squadron were especially high, with Commodore Dubourdieu and captains Meillerie and Duodo killed and Péridier seriously wounded.

 The immediate aftermath saw renewed efforts by Hoste to induce the French to hand over Flore, efforts that were rebuffed by the captain of the Danaé, who had assumed command of the French squadron.
 The surviving French and Italian ships were initially laid up in Ragusa (Dubrovnik) awaiting supplies to continue the campaign, but a separate British squadron discovered and sank the supply ship at Parenzo (Poreč), necessitating a full French withdrawal from the area.
 In Britain, Hoste's action was widely praised; the squadron's first lieutenants were all promoted to commander and the captains all presented with a commemorative medal.
 Nearly four decades later the battle was also recognized in the issue of the clasp Lissa to the Naval General Service Medal, awarded to all British participants still living in 1847.
-On their arrival in Britain, Corona and Bellone were repaired and later purchased for service in the Royal Navy, the newly built Corona being named and Bellone becoming the troopship Dover.
+On their arrival in Britain, Corona and Bellona were repaired and later purchased for service in the Royal Navy, the newly built Corona being named and Bellona becoming the troopship Dover.
 Daedalus was commissioned in 1812 under Captain Murray Maxwell, but served less than a year: it was wrecked off Ceylon in July 1813.

 British numerical superiority in the region was assured; when French reinforcements for the Adriatic departed Toulon on 25 March they were hunted down and driven back to France by Captain Robert Otway in before they had even passed Corsica.
 Throughout the remainder of 1811 however, British and French frigate squadrons continued to spar across the Adriatic, the most significant engagement being the action of 29 November 1811, in which a second French squadron was destroyed.
 The action had significant long-term effects; the destruction of one of the best-trained and best-led squadrons in the French Navy and the death of the aggressive Dubourdieu ended the French ability to strike into the Balkans against the Ottoman Empire.